 Assistance with All Types of Business Contracts

 Whether it’s a goods or services contract, employment contract, licensing and/or distribution contract, or any other type of commercial agreement, your contract is defined by its terms and legally controls the business relationship.
 Let us be a clear voice for you by writing, reviewing, and negotiating your business contracts.
-Please visit our page on Contract Law for more details and information.
+Please visit our Contract Law page for more details.

 Restrictive Covenants and Non-Compete Agreements in New Jersey

 Are you concerned about protecting your valuable proprietary, trademark, and confidential information and the possibility that your key employees might compete directly against you?
-If so, let our experienced attorneys draft a non-competition and non-disclosure agreement for your business that can assist you in protecting your valuable business enterprise and confidential information.
+If so, let our experienced attorneys draft a non-competition and non-disclosure agreement for your business to help protect your valuable business and confidential information.
 We can also prepare a non-competition agreement for your employees that can protect you against unfair competition.
 We can counsel you on the best methods of implementing a non-compete agreement with existing and new employees.
 Please visit our page on Covenants Not to Compete.

 Business Succession and Estate Planning

-Business Succession and Estate Planning takes place upon the death, disability, retirement or withdrawal of a business owner, key employee or partner.
+Business Succession and Estate Planning takes place upon the death, disability, retirement, or withdrawal of a business owner, key employee, or partner.
 Depending on the type of business, transfers of ownership interests may not achieve a complete change of control.
-Careful estate and business planning can minimize problems and facilitate a business owners’ goals.
-Please visit our page on Business Succession Planning for more information.
+Careful estate and business planning can minimize problems and help a business owner achieve their goals.
+Please visit our Business Succession Planning page for more information.

-NJ closely held corporations involve a small number of shareholders and are common within family-owned businesses.
+Closely held corporations in NJ involve a small number of shareholders and are common in family-owned businesses.
 Due to the small number of shareholders, each member often assumes management responsibility on behalf of the company.
-This consolidation of responsibilities can lead to unique legal issues that need to be identified and addressed as part of a business succession plan.
+This consolidation of duties can create unique legal issues that must be identified and addressed as part of a business succession plan.

 NJ Business Franchisee Law Representation

 Our franchise law attorneys will review franchise documents, explain your obligations, and advise you throughout the process of purchasing or selling a franchise.
 We want to be there to guide and protect you through this complicated yet potentially rewarding investment decision.
 We have years of experience helping clients buy and sell franchised businesses.
-We have also defended franchisee’s against franchise termination and other unjust actions by large franchisors.
+We have also defended franchisees against franchise termination and other unjust actions by large franchisors.
 Our clients appreciate that we provide quality legal work and responsive service.
-If you plan on purchasing or selling a NJ franchise business, contact Fredrick P. Niemann today, toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.comPlease visit our Franchise Law page.
+If you plan to purchase or sell a NJ franchise business, contact Fredrick P. Niemann today at (732) 863-9900 or email him at fniemann@hnlawfirm.com.
+Please visit our Franchise Law page.

 Purchase and Sale of a NJ Business

-Our experienced attorneys will assist you through the entire process of buying or selling a business from the letter of intent, due diligence financing the purchase, right through to the closing statement.
+Our experienced attorneys will assist you through the entire process of buying or selling a business, from the letter of intent and due diligence to financing the purchase and the closing statement.
 We are here to protect your interests and to make your business dream a reality.
 Buying or selling a business is a complicated transaction.
 The attorneys at Hanlon Niemann & Wright will work with you through each step.
-Once you have secured a buyer for your business or have found a business to purchase, we can help negotiate the legal terms.
+Once you have secured a buyer for your business or found a company to purchase it, we can help negotiate the legal terms.
 We can also draft your Asset Purchase Agreement or Stock Purchase Agreement.
-We can also draft such documents as:
+We can also draft documents such as:

 Please visit our webpages on Buying a Business and Selling a Business.